csfeeser/devops/k8s_miniproject.md

 1. Locate the `vampire-hunter` pod in your cluster.
 0. Retrieve the logs from the pod's container; ONLY output the lines that contain the word **nginx**.
-0. Save this output to `lincoln-logs.txt`.
+0. Save this output to `/home/student/mycode/lincoln-logs.txt`.
 0. Verify the objectives were completed.

 ### Task Re-Do